SaltwaterC/aws2js/README.md

     query: {
     	Version: '2011-05-15',
     	SignatureMethod: 'HmacSHA256',
 	SignatureVersion: '2'
     }
 });
 </pre>

-Abstrating most of the AWS APIs plumbing is the actual goal behind the client simplicity.
+Abstracting most of the AWS APIs plumbing is the actual goal behind the client simplicity.

 ## Supported services